Documentation Index

 |---|

-| Technology costs - current (CAPEX, Fixed & Variable OPEX) | CE & UD | For deregulated or liberalised markets: Auction results.
+| Technology costs - current (Generator Capital Cost, Fixed & Variable Operating Cost) | CE & UD | For deregulated or liberalised markets: Auction results.
 Analysis based on equipment manufacturers, project developers, country-specific studies. | National-level estimates from data owner or specific national reports. | IEA region-level data, or global averages, applied to the country/region. |

 | Technology costs - future projections | CE | Detailed, country-specific cost projection studies incorporating learning curves, R&D impact, and local manufacturing potential. | IEA scenarios (e.g., WEO) or other reputable international projections. | Extrapolation of current costs or application of generic global learning rates. |